-In preparation of the Annual Plan, the City held a Needs Assessment Meeting on May 9, 2018 in City Hall's First Floor Conference Room to discuss the CDBG program and our funding sources.
-An additional community outreach meeting was held to share information and supplement this discussion.
+In preparation of the Annual Plan, the City held a Needs Assessment Meeting on May 20, 2019 in the City Hall First Floor Conference Room to discuss the CDBG program and our funding sources.
 Through these meetings and a community survey, ideas were solicited from the public.
-The second public hearing is scheduled for July 17, 2018.
+The second public hearing is scheduled for July 9, 2019.